jonnopon/ProtoGL/LDPlan.md

             - (enemy difficulty and frequency increases with multiplier also)
         - Getting hit reduces multiplier by three quarters to ensure a downgrade
     - Stuff I need entities to be able to do:
-        - Make sure rotation affects velocity vectors it should
+        - ~~Make sure rotation affects velocity vectors it should~~
-        - acceleration and deceleration
+        - ~~acceleration~~ and deceleration
-        - Be represented by a Shape (new component)
+        - ~~Be represented by a Shape (new component)~~
-            - Therefore have to separate them in the EntityManager and assign new rendersettings etc on the fly
+            - ~~Therefore have to separate them in the EntityManager and assign new rendersettings etc on the fly~~
-        - Change shape could in this case just do an ad-hoc system whereby the current geometry is drawn shrinking and the new expands
+        - Change shape - either by staight up swapping or by shrinking one and growing the new?
             - Alternative: find the math way to transform the positions (+ widths) to achieve actual animations)
         - Shoot in any direction (probably not useful at engine level?)
     - Controls: